cdrummey216/whoami/whoami.md

 I did not know my self so I did not know truth.
 If you don’t know truth in your own self, you will be unable to know the truth that exists in others.
 If you don’t know truth in your self, you will be identityless.
 I was identityless so I quantified and defined my identity so that I could create one that is wholly my own.
 The key to creating your own identity is in the variable answers that you use to understand your self and communicate your self to others.

 There is beauty in truth.
-For the self, it makes the ripples and waves of memories placid, so that the mind can perceive the subtle and beautiful.
+For the Self, it makes the ripples and waves of memories placid, so that the mind can perceive the subtle and beautiful.

 A boat can float and it can sink.
 Whether it is the gentle wearing of time upon the boards or the trials of rough seas, a boat on the water will sink eventually.
 The boat’s resilience to the slow arts of time and its determination in the midst of heavy seas is how it remains afloat.
 The worth of a boat is measured by its ability to float in spite of circumstance.